rugbyprof/3013-Algorithms/Assignments/A05/README.md

 ### Requirements

 - Part 1
+    - Come up with some heuristic that will create a crazy name using your word lists.
+If we look at some of the examples from above:
+        - ***RowdyWorthwhileBird*** = ***adjective adjective noun***
+        - ***bug-free-succotash*** = ***noun adjective noun***
+        - ***PepperySunnyMaggot*** = ***adjective adjective noun***
+        - ***cautious-waffle*** = ***adjective noun***
+    - There are no verbs or adverbs!
+I want you to find a way to incorporate all the word groups into your crazy word generator.
+How you do this is up to you, however you need to generate at least 10000 crazy words that are made up with 3-5 word parts.
+Just for your information, animals make words funnier.
+Totally my opinion, but I'm grading your programs so ...
-    -
+- Part 2
-- Compare the performance of a Binary Search Tree and an AVL tree by adding up the number of comparisons necessary to find each portion of a crazy word.
+    - Compare the performance of a Binary Search Tree and an AVL tree by adding up the number of comparisons necessary to lookup each word component of a crazy word.